The Basics of Polish Grammar: Noun cases, verb conjugation, and sentence structure

 In this sentence, “kot” (cat) is in the nominative case, “siedzi” (is sitting) is a third-person singular verb in the present tense, and “na stole” (on the table) is a prepositional phrase in the locative case.
 The word order is SVO, and the adjective “sitting” is implied by the verb conjugation.

 Polish also uses a lot of inflection to indicate the relationships between words in a sentence.
 For example, adjectives must agree in gender, number, and case with the noun they modify.
+This is known as adjective agreement, a fundamental aspect of Polish grammar that ensures grammatical correctness and sentence coherence.
 In the sentence “The big dog is running,” “big” (duży) agrees with “dog” (pies) and is in the nominative case (Duży pies biegnie).
+Sentence construction in Polish relies on understanding noun gender, cases, and number, which is crucial for accurate and fluent communication.

 I hope this additional information is helpful!